-When you use the MVS Download function, all print resources must reside on the Windows NT/Windows 2000 system where the Infoprint Manager server resides.
+When you use the MVS Download function in InfoPrint Manager with AFP Download Plus for z/OS, all print resources must reside on the Windows NT/Windows 2000 system where the InfoPrint Manager server resides.
 You can manage these resources in one of three ways:

-- Download these resources to Infoprint Manager through a standard file transfer protocol (FTP) in binary format.
-This method works best when resources do not change often. - Use the Network File System (NFS) mount command to make OS/390 systems containing resources accessible to the NT server on which Infoprint Manager is running.
-Because this solution can cause a great deal of network traffic, you should be careful when choosing this solution if your resources change frequently. - Use MVS Download to submit a resource instead of a print job and send it to all print resource libraries defined on your Infoprint Manager server.
+- Download these resources to InfoPrint Manager through a standard file transfer protocol (FTP) in binary format.
+This method works best when resources do not change often. - Use the Network File System (NFS) mount command to make OS/390 systems containing resources accessible to the Windows server that InfoPrint Manager is running on.
+Because this solution can cause a great deal of network traffic, you should be careful when choosing this solution if your resources change frequently. - Use MVS Download to submit a resource instead of a print job and send it to all print resource libraries defined on your InfoPrint Manager server.
 This method requires you to customize your MVS Download exits and configuration.